[PRACTICE NOTE] Unlock Field Effectiveness in the Age of Experiential Commerce.

 A global biopharma leader recently uncovered this exact challenge.
 Despite a top-tier portfolio and mature commercial infrastructure, HCPs consistently reported that the company’s reps were indistinguishable from others.
 “Everyone sounds the same,” one physician said.
 “If I closed my eyes, I couldn’t tell which company was presenting.”

 This was more than a messaging issue.
-It was an experience failure—caused by the absence of a structured model for excellence.
+It was an experience failure, caused by the absence of a structured model for excellence.

-The Turnaround: From Sales Calls to Experience Moments
+The Turnaround: From Sales Calls to Journeys.

 A Universal Pattern, Cross-Industry